dansl/ttEssence/Docs/Campaign.md

 The skeletons are positioned on rubble, shooting at range.
 Heroes who close the distance lose the archers' range advantage.
 A DEX check (difficulty medium) lets a hero sneak up before combat starts and get the drop on one skeleton.

-**Loot:** Nothing — skeletons don't carry gold.
-But one has a strange symbol carved into its ribcage: Morra's mark.
+**Loot:** 5 gold and one Mana Potion.
+One skeleton has a strange symbol carved into its ribcage: Morra's mark.
 A MND check (difficulty medium) identifies it as a witch's binding rune.

 ### Scene 5 — The Tower Interior